Federal Government of Somalia: Media

 The federal government has two main media outlets: Radio Mogadishu, the state-run radio station and Somali National Television, the national television channel and Somali national news agency.

+Identity

+In March 2023, the federal government established the National Identification and Registration Authority, whose mandates includes developing a National Identification Number, designed to streamline administrative processes, enhance security, and mitigate fraud and corruption by verifying identities in both digital and in-person transactions.

 Military and police

-The central government's Ministry of Defence is officially responsible for the Somali Armed Forces and its various subdivisions.The Ministry is led by Abdirashid Abdullahi Mohamed.
+The central government's Ministry of Defence is officially responsible for the Somali Armed Forces and its various subdivisions.
+The Ministry is led by Abdirashid Abdullahi Mohamed.

 Capital

 The constitution recognizes Mogadishu as the capital of Somalia.
 The Parliament of Somalia meets in the city, which is also the seat of the nation's Supreme Court.
 In addition, Mogadishu is the location of the presidential palace, Villa Somalia, where the President resides.
 The Prime Minister also lives in the city.

 International relations

 The Federal Government of Somalia is internationally recognized as Somalia's official central government.
 It occupies the country's seat in the United Nations, the African Union, and the Organisation of Islamic Cooperation (OIC).
 The Somali federal government has a Permanent Representative and Deputy Permanent Representative to the United Nations.
 It also has embassies in various countries.

 Additionally, there are various foreign diplomatic missions in Somalia.
 Ethiopia maintains an embassy in Mogadishu, and consulates in Hargeisa in the self-declared Republic of Somaliland and Garowe in Puntland.
 Djibouti re-opened its embassy in Mogadishu in December 2010.
 The following year, India also re-opened its embassy in the capital after a twenty-year absence, as did Turkey.
 Iran and the United Kingdom followed suit in 2013, as well as Qatar and China in 2014.
 Italy maintains a special diplomatic delegation and a Technical Mission to Mogadishu and is scheduled to re-open its embassy in the city.
 In 2013, Egypt likewise announced plans to re-open its embassy in Mogadishu.

 In January 2013, the United States announced that it was set to exchange diplomatic notes with the new central government of Somalia, re-establishing official ties with the country for the first time in 20 years.